LeoRam84/LeoRam84/README.md

 Front-End Developer
 -----------------------------

-         Currently, I am studying programming and seeking a career transition into the technology field.
-I have a strong interest in continuing my studies and securing a new opportunity in the job market to enhance my skills as a developer and add value to my future employer.
-My old passion for computers, which originally led me to graduate in Architecture and Urbanism with the intention of working with design and architectural softwares, motivated me to enter in the programming field.
-Another source of inspiration for this career shift is the high demand for professionals in the national and international job markets.
-I have five years of continuous English language training from Brasas English Course, and I am proficient in the language.
-Additionally, I hold a college degree in Law.
+         I am currently expanding my knowledge in programming, in web development technologies, focusing on the front-end while not neglecting important back-end concepts, such as running JavaScript code outside of a web browser with Node.js, SQL databases
+    (Node.js), and NoSQL (MongoDB).
+At the same time, I am working on some projects in this field, which can be more easily viewed on my personal GitHub at 'https://github.com/LeoRam84'.
+I have 5 years of continuous English language education at Brasas English
+    Course, and I am proficient in the language, with a degree in Architecture and Urban Planning.

 * 🌍  I'm based in Rio de Janeiro, Brazil